rmews/Linux-Server-Configuration/README.md

 `sudo service ssh restart`
 6. Enable ufw
 `sudo ufw enable`
+7. Configure Firewall under the Networking tab in your AWS instance by removing SSH and adding a custom application with port 2200 and adding another custom applicaiton with port 123

 ### Step 9: Add new user & give sudo permission
 1. Add new user: `sudo adduser new-user-name`